yangong23/VITR/README.md

 $DATASET_NAME is: one of RefCOCOg, CLEVR, and F30K

-### Evaluate CLIP, and extract the precomp features for the use of CLIP-RR
+### Evaluate CLIP, and extract the precomp features for the use of VITR

 RN101 is required, and please use one of ViT-B/16 and ViT-L/14.